cutterbl/CDGPlayer/README.md

 const controls = new CDGControls('#cdg_controls', player);
 // logic to get your songlist and load songs
 ```

+Options is an optional object.
+Currently the only option is `position`, which defaults to `bottom`.
+If you place the
+controls above your player, use `postion: 'top'`.
+This will allow the volume slider to switch positions.

 There are no methods, as all control is handled directly from the interface and it's connection to your player.